vc-AkBowie/PiP-AI-project/README.md

   Your exported project is automatically generated as a packaged `.zip` archive.
 When sharing your work, **do not send just the `index.html` file alone**, as the images will fail to render without the assets.
 Make sure recipients extract the full `.zip` archive so that `index.html` and the `Material/` folder stay together in the same directory.

 * **Directory Structure Requirements**:
-  The `index.html` file must reside in the exact same directory level as the `Material/` folder:
+  The `index.html` file must reside in the same directory level as the `Material/` folder:
   ```text
   📁 Project Root/
   ├── 📄 index.html         (Main Web Application File)